ESAOpenSR/SRGAN/paper/paper.md

 number-sections: true
 ---

-# OpenSR-SRGAN: A Flexible Super-Resolution Framework for Multispectral Earth Observation Data

-## Summary
+# Summary

 We present OpenSR-SRGAN, an open and modular framework for single-image super-resolution in Earth Observation.
 The software provides a unified implementation of SRGAN-style models that is easy to configure, extend, and apply to multispectral satellite data such as Sentinel-2.
 Instead of requiring users to modify model code, OpenSR-SRGAN exposes generators, discriminators, loss functions, and training schedules through concise configuration files, making it straightforward to switch between architectures, scale factors, and band setups.
 The framework is designed as a practical tool and benchmark implementation rather than a state-of-the-art model.
 It ships with ready-to-use configurations for common remote-sensing scenarios, sensible default settings for adversarial training, and built-in hooks for logging, validation, and large-scene inference.
 By turning GAN-based super-resolution into a configuration-driven workflow, OpenSR-SRGAN lowers the entry barrier for researchers and practitioners who wish to experiment with SRGANs, compare models in a reproducible way, and deploy super-resolution pipelines across diverse Earth-observation datasets.

-## Introduction
+# Introduction

 Optical satellite imagery plays a key role in monitoring the Earth's surface for applications such as agriculture [@agriculture], land cover mapping [@mapping], ecosystem assessment [@ecosysetm], and disaster management [@disaster].
 The European Space Agency’s Sentinel-2 mission provides freely available multispectral imagery at 10 m spatial resolution with a revisit time of five days, enabling dense temporal monitoring at global scale.
 In contrast, very-high-resolution sensors, such as Pleiades or SPOT, offer much richer spatial detail but limited temporal coverage and high acquisition costs.
 Consequently, a trade-off exists between spatial and temporal resolution in Earth-Observation (EO) imagery.

-%\subsection{Super-Resolution}
 Single-image super-resolution (SISR) aims to enhance the spatial detail of low-resolution (LR) observations by learning a mapping to a plausible high-resolution (HR) counterpart.
 In remote sensing, SR can bridge the gap between freely available medium-resolution imagery and costly commercial data, potentially improving downstream tasks such as land-cover classification, object detection, and change detection.
 The advent of deep convolutional networks led to major breakthroughs in both reconstruction fidelity and perceptual realism [@dong2015imagesuperresolutionusingdeep] [@kim2016deeplyrecursiveconvolutionalnetworkimage].

-%\subsection{GANs}
 Generative Adversarial Networks (GANs) [@goodfellow2014generativeadversarialnetworks] introduced an adversarial learning framework in which a generator and a discriminator are trained in competition, enabling the synthesis of realistic, high-frequency image details.
-Since their introduction, GANs have been rapidly adopted in the remote-sensing community for tasks such as cloud removal, image translation, domain adaptation, and data synthesis [@{11159252] [@su2024intriguingpropertycounterfactualexplanation].
+Since their introduction, GANs have been rapidly adopted in the remote-sensing community for tasks such as cloud removal, image translation, domain adaptation, and data synthesis [@11159252] [@su2024intriguingpropertycounterfactualexplanation].
 These applications demonstrated the potential of adversarial training to generate spatially coherent and perceptually plausible remote-sensing imagery.

 Building on these successes, the computer-vision community introduced the Super-Resolution GAN (SRGAN) [@ledig2017photo], which combined perceptual and adversarial losses to reconstruct photo-realistic high-resolution images from their low-resolution counterparts.